JBroks/Billie_Eilish_Website/README.md

 ### Existing Features

-The navabar stays collapsed on mobile devices.
+The navabar stays collapsed on mobile devices and displays with lower resolution.
 Websites uses the buttons feature in Bootstrap.
 Bootstrap forms were used to design contact us form and subscribe.
 Arrow on title pages scrolls down to the next section.